markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 - start off filling some of the wholes
 - step 1: edit- make solid
 - step 2: change "solid type" to sharp edge preserve
-- seems to have filled in all the holes from the original model, no more gaps between legs and in head
+- seems to have filled in all the holes from the original model, no more gaps between legs and in head, no more colour though, just the shading
 - find model to remix with
 - download "Arabian Horse" from sketchfab
 - try to figure out how to put the two models together